vladk-ml/sdat/memory-bank/progress.md

 ## What Works

 - Projects are fully isolated: each has its own directory, database, and raw/processed datasets.
+- Project management (list, create, delete) is fully persistent and handled via the Flask backend API; no localStorage/in-memory logic remains.
+- Welcome Page and Project Dashboard are fully integrated with backend persistence and provide a professional, VS Code-inspired experience.
 - Raw dataset workflow: import of images (jpg, png, tif, etc.) with original filenames preserved.
 - Refined dataset workflow: all raw images can be processed to high-quality JPGs, with metadata (dimensions, format, TIFF tags, etc.) extracted and stored.
 - Dataset history: all additions/removals to the raw dataset are logged in a per-project audit trail, viewable in the UI.